 I was waitlisted at Clarion Science Fiction and Fantasy Writers’ Workshop in 2018.
 I teach English and Creative Writing at Los Medanos College.
 I am a Lambda Literary Fellow in Fiction.
 I write for The Body is Not an Apology, a website that had 1.2 million unique visitors in 2016.

-I currently have a book project that will be published with North Atlantic Books Summer 2019.
+I currently have an anthology that I am co-editing with Kelechi Ubozoh that will be published with North Atlantic Books Summer 2019.

-I am currently seeking representation or publication for THE ELLA VERSE.
+I am currently seeking representation for ELEVEN ELEVEN.

 Kelley Eskridge, writer and editor extraordinaire, gave me FIFTY PAGES of single spaced notes this summer.
 Last month, I finally finished responding to them for myself, creating a chapter-by-chapter outline of a detailed revision plan with all sorts of coded text (italics, bold, underline).
 Now, I am going back through my novel, chapter by chapter, and EXECUTING on those revisions.